top of page

 5. Counselling Psychology

 Counselling psychology is essential in South Africa, driven by the growing need for mental health services and a focus on well-being.
+Job prospects include:

-Private Practice: Offer therapy services.
+• Private Practice: Offering therapy services.

-Educational Settings: Support students.
+• Educational Settings: Supporting students.

-Community Health Organizations: Engage in outreach.
+• Community Health Organizations: Engaging in outreach.

 Promising opportunities exist in:

-Healthcare Facilities: Work in hospitals.
+• Healthcare Facilities: Working in hospitals.

-Corporate Sector: Improve employee wellness.
+• Corporate Sector: Improving employee wellness.

-NGOs: Involve in advocacy efforts.
+• NGOs: Involved in advocacy efforts.

 A career in counselling psychology in South Africa is fulfilling, offering the chance to make a significant community impact.